Azure/data-api-builder/docs/authorization.md

 In the above configuration sample, only requests which include the `administrator` role in the access token and specify the `administrator` value in the `X-MS-API-ROLE` HTTP header, will be able to operate on the `book` entity.

 Actions can also be specified with the wildcard shortcut: `*` (asterisk).
-The wildcard action is
+The wildcard shortcut represents all actions supported for the entity type on which it is defined.

+- Tables and Views: `create`, `read`, `update`, `delete`
+- Stored Procedures: `execute`

+For more details, see the [configuration file](./configuration-file.md#actions) documentation.

 ### Item level security